sinesc/silicon-tracer/readme.md

 # Silicon Tracer

 This is a logic circuit simulator for designing circuits with discrete logic components (e.g. 74 series chips) for retro/hobby projects.
 It comes with a LogiSim import and is planned to have an EDA software export with the ability to automatically group individual gates to appropriate and ideally minimal 74x-chip-equivalents during export.
-To achieve good performance it compiles circuits to fully branchless code using only bit-operations.
+To achieve good performance it compiles circuits to branchless code using only bit-operations.

-It is fully usable **offline** (download the repository and open index.html in a browser) or [online](https://sinesc.github.io/silicon-tracer/).
-Regardless of which option is used circuits are always local, no cloud storage.
+It is fully usable **offline** (see Releases for a bundled version with all code in a single html file or download the repository and open index.html in a browser) or [online](https://sinesc.github.io/silicon-tracer/).
+Regardless of which option is used circuits are always local, no cloud storage, no telemetry.

 ## Project status: Getting there.